zangyujie2004/FlappyBird/Readme.md

 #### 1.2.2 Learning, Understanding, and Applying Reinforcement Learning

 The project deepens the understanding of **reinforcement learning (RL)** principles, such as how agents interact with their environments and learn optimal behaviors through rewards and penalties.
-By implementing RL algorithms like **Deep Q-Networks (DQN)**, you gain a solid understanding of key concepts like state-action-reward systems, **exploration-exploitation trade-offs, value functions, and policy optimization.** This knowledge is foundational for applying RL techniques to more complex, real-world problems, where agents must make decisions in dynamic environments.
+By implementing RL algorithms like **Deep Q-Networks (DQN)** and **Proximal Policy Optimization** , you can gain a solid understanding of key concepts like state-action-reward systems, **exploration-exploitation trade-offs, value functions, and policy optimization.** This knowledge is foundational for applying RL techniques to more complex, real-world problems, where agents must make decisions in dynamic environments.

 <img src=".\Materials\P2.png" alt="image-20241126142753035" style="zoom:40%;"  />